elsampsa/valkka-cpp-examples/README.md

     ./run_cmake.bash
     make

 To use your development build, set

     source test_env.bash

-Keep the $LD_LIBRARY_PATH and $PYTHONPATH consistent (they should include both libraries library and python paths)
+Keep the $LD_LIBRARY_PATH and $PYTHONPATH consistent (they should include correct libraries and python paths)

 ## Using Valkka API from Cpp